VasudhaJha/step-by-step-ansible/README.md

 - **Objective: Understand how to configure Ansible settings for ease of use.**

 - Topics Covered:
-  - Creating and editing the ansible.cfg file
-  - Disabling host key checking
-  - Setting default inventory and private key file paths
+  - Ansible Configuration file

 - Tasks:

-  - Create a custom ansible.cfg file
+  - Create a custom ansible.cfg file and run the ansible ping command
-  - Run an Ansible ping command without specifying the inventory and key file explicitly

 ### **Level 3: Running Commands on Managed Nodes**